JPoziemski/DRAW/README.md

 **Load config** - this option prompts user for run_id of previously created json config file.
 That way user can repeat analysis with previously specified conditions and tools.

+**It is crucial for user to specify parameters for all chosen tools.
+This allows for further, successful analysis**

 ## Isolated environment in Docker containers

 **Before starting the analysis make sure you have installed Docker (recommended version 19.03.8) and a popular web browser (recommended Google Chrome version 81.0.4044.113) on your Linux machine.
 It is the only installation needed, the rest does Docker itself.**